sillsdev/StoryProducer/README.md

 # Story Producer (SP app)

-Purpose: to enable end users to translate still-picture audio-video stories with community help, then dramatize, publish and digitally share new local language videos.
+Purpose: to enable end users to orally translate still-picture audio-narrated stories with community help, then dramatize, publish and digitally share new local language videos.

-End users and target audience: speakers of (minority) languages, some of whom are bilingual in a major language
+End users and target audience: speakers of (minority) languages, some of whom are bilingual in a major language.

-End recipients: members of local language communities
+End recipients of videos produced: members of local language communities

 Developers:
    * Original vision and design by Robin Rempel, while with SIL